Philosophy Behind Savage Skillet

 It is my belief food shouldn't be confusing, overwhelming or intimidating-it should accommodate our needs, both physically and socially.
 Foods of all kinds, healthy, hearty, ethnic, or comfortable can be accessible, affordable, and achievable.

 My approach is often a little wild, slap dash, rustic, off the cuff.
-The food industry may sometimes see this view as savage, but I embrace the reality that anyone can learn the skills of most trades.
+The food industry often sees this view as savage, but I embrace the reality that anyone can learn the skills of most trades.
 Unbridled enthusiasm and wreckless abandon, however, cannot be taught.

 A kitchen without a good cast iron skillet and a sharp knife should reexamine its purpose.
 Always learn, grow, and feed the passion that is community.